-A cardiac first responder advanced level is a person trained in cardiopulmonary resuscitation and in the use of an automated external defibrillator (AED) who can respond to someone who has suddenly collapsed.
+Our 1-day CFR advanced course is an advanced course for the Cardiac First Responder.
+A cardiac first responder Advanced level is a person trained in cardiopulmonary resuscitation and in the use of an automated external defibrillator (AED) who can respond to someone who has suddenly collapsed.

 Entry to the CFR Advanced level is aimed at persons who may be working in the emergency medical services, fire and rescue services or a healthcare professional working in healthcare facilities or in the community.

-CFR Advanced level is the pre or co-requisite for entry to PHECC’s Fire First Response, Emergency First Response, EMT and paramedic courses.
-In addition to responding to patients in the course of their duties responders can provide lifesaving skills in their homes and communities
+In addition to responding to patients in the course of their duties responders can provide lifesaving skills in their homes and communities.

 Module 1: Basic Emergency Care – On completion of Module 1, the student will be able to recognise the signs of a life-threatening emergency and can initiate basic life support to the person who suddenly collapses or is choking.
 The student will also learn the indications and administration of Aspirin.